Franklin Library (Minneapolis): Franklin Library, 1914-present

-Andrew Carnegie donated money for library buildings as long as the community furnished the land to build the library upon.
-The McKnight family donated the land valued at $13,000 and Carnegie donated the building (valued at $41,000).
-The land was donated by Harriet McKnight Crosby, Caroline McKnight Christian and Sumner T. McKnight.
+Under the leadership of visionary Minneapolis chief librarian Gratia Countryman, the library secured $40,000 in funding from Andrew Carnegie and the Carnegie Corporation.
+Built on land valued at $13,000 and donated by the McKnight family and designed by Tilton, the building opened in 1914 and quickly boasted the highest circulation numbers in the city.
 The two story brick building soon became one of the busiest branches in the 1920s.
 The Scandinavian books and magazines drew users from throughout the library.
 As it is central with the Somali community today, Franklin Library has always been an immigrant library.

 The Phillips neighborhood near Franklin has historically been the home of Native Americans and African-Americans.
 The library has an American Indian collection and in the 1960s it started outreach to its neighbors, connecting them with social workers and resources.

 The library is also home to the Franklin Learning Center, which was established in 1988.
 Franklin Learning Center serves adults who are studying English, math, science, social studies, technology and life skills, and preparing for the GED and U.S. citizenship exams.
 Learners work one-to-one or in small groups with instructors and volunteer tutors.

 The library was listed on the National Register of Historic Places in 2000.
 In 2005, it was renovated to adapt to modern technology while maintaining its historic integrity.

 Franklin and 14 other libraries of Minneapolis Public Library were merged into the combined urban/suburban Hennepin County Library in 2008.